tempoCollaboration/OQuPy/docs/pages/api.rst

     Encodes a time dependent system Hamiltonian and possibly some additional time dependent Markovian decay.

+  class :class:`oqupy.system.TimeDependentSystemWithField`
+    Encodes a time dependent system Hamiltonian (and possibly some additional time dependent Markovian decay) that couples to a classical field which in turn evolves according to a prescribed Heisenberg equation of motion.

 class :class:`oqupy.system.SystemChain`
   Encodes a 1D chain of systems and possibly some additional Markovian decay.